csnover/dojo-boilerplate/README.md

 ## A brief tour

-* The starting point of the boilerplate is the file at `src/index.html`.
-This file is responsible for loading the Dojo loader and the application's base JavaScript file.
+* The starting point of the boilerplate is the file at `src/index.html` for the client, and `src/server.sh` for a server running Node.js.
+These files are responsible for loading the Dojo loader and the application’s bootstrapper script.
-* The file `src/js/app/_base.js` is your application's base JavaScript file.
-In it, you can specify dependencies on other files, including files you create.
-  You can also write application code, though the code you write in this particular file should be limited to bootstrapping functionality.
+* The file `src/js/boot.js` is your application’s bootstrapper script.
+In it, you can configure paths, packages, and other configuration options that should apply to both the client and the server.
+By default, this file simply configures paths and packages and then loads `src/js/app/main.js` (by way of the second `[ 'app' ]` argument).
 * The file `util/build.sh` takes your application files and builds them for production use using the Dojo build tool.
-It depends on the presence of the bootstrapping file at `src/js/app/_base.js`.
+It depends on the presence of the build profile at `profiles/main.profile.js`.
-* The file `src/css/app.css` contains import statements to load the CSS for Dojo's Claro theme. _If you are not using Dijit widgets, you probably want to remove these imports!_
+* The file `src/js/app/resources/app.css` contains import statements to load the CSS for Dojo’s Claro theme. _If you are not using Dijit widgets, you probably want to remove these imports!_
 * The directory `src/js/dbp` contains tools you may find useful.
-These tools are a work in progress.
+These tools are a work in progress, and are not yet updated to AMD syntax.

 Useful resources